Got a great product that’s selling well? Fantastic – for now.

 For the user experience to be a good experience, it’s imperative that you improve your customer support.
 After all, 60% of users hate waiting more than a minute for a support response when they are online.

-A customer’s interactions with a chatbot needn’t be the cold, impersonal interaction that having a conversation with a robot sounds like it would be.
-Instead, a chatbot is a blank canvas onto which you can transfer your brands values and personality.
+A customer’s interactions with a chatbot shouldn’t be cold, or an impersonal interaction that having a conversation with a robot sounds like it would be.
+Instead, a chatbot is a blank canvas onto which you can transfer your brand’s values and personality.
 This makes your customer experience more familiar and personable, and can help to improve conversions and sales.

 For one thing, they can open up and give you access to many social media channels that were previously hard to reach.

-Social Influencers, then, raise awareness and they also drive engagement and can encourage more purchases.
+Influencers raise awareness, drive engagement, and can encourage more purchases.

 Engagement is key, too.
 How many of their followers are commenting, liking and sharing their posts?
 What’s their reach like as well?